-I have been a decade-long member of the editorial collective of the journal Radical Philosophy and am on the editorial advisory boards of CITY, the Journal of Visual Culture and New Formations.
+I have been a member of the editorial collective of the journal Radical Philosophy for more than fifteen years and am on the editorial advisory boards of CITY, the Journal of Visual Culture and New Formations.
 In addition to my literary and theoretical interests, which focus on modernism and the theory of the novel, I have a longstanding interest in architectural and urban theory, and have also taught, lectured and published extensively in this field.
-My work has been translated into Spanish, Polish, Portuguese and Farsi, and has led to invited public talks at, among other places, the Architectural Association; British Library; Royal Academy of Arts; Whitechapel Gallery; Círculo de Bellas Artes, Madrid; MACBA, Barcelona; LOOP Contemporary Video Art Fair; Office for Contemporary Art Norway; and the Hordaland Art Centre, Bergen.

-I teach the core MA module in Problems and Perspectives in Cultural Studies as well as the optional MA modules on Digital Cultures and Urban Cultures, which considers a variety of different cross-disciplinary representations of the modern metropolis and critically examines the divergent ways in which these understand the character of urban experience.
+I teach on the core MA modules in Problems and Perspectives in Cultural Studies and Visual Culture: Theoretical and Critical Perspectives, as well as on the Urban Cultures MA module, which considers a variety of different cross-disciplinary representations of the modern metropolis and critically examines the divergent ways in which these understand the character of urban experience.

 At undergraduate level, I have previously taught courses on the novel, tragedy, cultural and Marxist criticism, aesthetics, critical theory, modernism and contemporary fiction at Westminster.

-I am co-editor of books on the German philosopher Theodor Adorno and on photography and literature, as well as author of numerous articles on modernism, aesthetic theory, capitalist culture and the novel.
-Currently, I am working on two projects: on theories of the metropolis and on capitalism and the novel.
+I am co-editor of books on the German philosopher Theodor Adorno and on photography and literature, as well as author of numerous articles on modernism, aesthetic theory, capitalist culture, photography, urban theory and the novel, in journals including in Angelaki, the Journal of Visual Culture, New Formations, Novel, SubStance, and Theory, Culture & Society.
+Currently, I am working on two projects: on philosophies of the metropolis and on capitalism and the novel.

 I have supervised a number of PhDs, across a range of disciplinary areas, and would welcome applications from students wishing to pursue graduate research on the avant-garde, modernism, aesthetic and critical theory, or the relationship between urban and cultural form.

-I am currently Director of Studies for Daniel Cartwright, working on 'The Oulipo and Philosophy', and Frankie Hines ('Anarchism in Contemporary US Literature').
+I am currently Director of Studies for Daniel Cartwright, working on 'The Oulipo and Modernism', and Frankie Hines ('Anarchism in Contemporary US Literature').